justinethier/cyclone/docs/Garbage-Collector.md

 # Code

 The goal of this paper is to provide a high-level overview of Cyclone's garbage collector.
-The implementation code is available in this repository:
+The implementation code is available here:

 - [`runtime.c`](../runtime.c) contains most of the runtime system, including code to perform minor GC.
 A good place to start would be the `GC` and `gc_minor` functions.
 - [`gc.c`](../gc.c) contains the major GC code.